Magviin/Stylist_Os/System_Goals.md

-Monday, March 23, 2026, 10:41 PM PDT

-Here is the sanitized and streamlined SYSTEM_GOALS.md.
-I have removed all third-person references and specific names, while keeping the technical context (warehouse/student/driving) relevant to the system logic.

 SYSTEM_GOALS.md // THE OUTFIT_ENGINE OVERHAUL
 1. Stylist_Brain // Intelligence Layer
 [ ] Article Suggestion Engine: Implement a logic gate where scanning a new item triggers suggestions for existing Vault pieces to complete a silhouette.